omicscodeathon/neurovar/README.md

 ★	Epilepsy   ★	amyotrophic lateral sclerosis  ★	autism spectrum disorder   ★	intellectual disability  ★	brain malformation syndrome  ★	Syndromic Disorders   ★	Cerebral Palsy   ★	RASopathy    ★	Amnioacidopathy   ★	Peroxisomal disorders   ★	Hereditary cancer   ★	Mitochondrial disease   ★	Retina related disorders  ★	Hearing Loss Neuropathy   ★	neurodevelopmental disorder   ★	fragile X syndrome  ★	frontotemporal dementia   ★	glycine encephalopathy   ★	Griscelli syndrome   ★	Joubert syndrome    ★	Microcephaly   ★	neurodevelopmental disorder   ★	neurofibromatosis   ★	Parkinson disease   ★	PHARC syndrome    ★	tuberous sclerosis  ★	neuroblastoma.

-## Tool development methodology

-* The genes associated with the disease are downloaded from the ClinGen database.
-Multiple neurological disorders and diseases with neurological manifestations were selected.

-* The pipeline is developed using the R language and converted into a shiny application using multiple R packages.

-* The shiny app was then transformed into a cross-platform desktop application using useing Electron and Node.js.

 ## Implementation and  Operation